Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Other states require that even currently licensed professionals earn an additional license as a clinical SUD counselor, although often with some abbreviated educational and practice hour requirements

-- A few states offer specific licensees in areas like co-occuring disorders that are available to existing professionals whose practice overlaps with chemical dependency counseling
+- A few states offer specific licenses in areas like co-occurring disorders that are available to existing professionals whose practice overlaps with chemical dependency counseling

 In almost all cases, the kind of advanced qualifications for jobs like LCSW (Licensed Clinical Social Worker) and LMHC (Licensed Mental Health Counselor) already include a master’s degree that will be accepted for clinical SUD counseling licensure.
 Since required educational hours can often be covered in certificate programs that also cover continuing education requirements for those credentials, it’s very common to find people who combine licenses in both fields.